gimler/guzzle-docs/tour/using_services.rst

 Web service clients are the central point of interaction with a web service.
 They hold service configuration data and help to ready HTTP requests to be sent to a web service.
 Web service clients don't know much about the service itself-- they just execute commands.
 Configuration settings can be retrieved from a client by passing a configuration key to the ``getConfig()`` method of a client (e.g. ``$token = $client->getConfig('devpay_product_token')``).

-Observers can be attached to a client's EventManager.
-Observers attached to a client's EventManager will automatically be attached to all requests created by the client.
-Some clients will automatically attach observers to the client inside of the client's factory method.
-For example, all of the AWS clients automatically utilize the ExponentialBackoffPlugin to retry failed requests.

 Executing commands using a client
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~